cblevins/sp25-data/_modules/pandas-1.md

 title: Pandas Practice I
 ---

+## Get Started

+- Open GitHub Desktop and select your course repository (`lastname-sp25-data-materials`)
+- Click `Fetch origin` to check for any changes
+- Go to Branch → `Merge into current branch` → select `upstream/main` and click `Create a merge commit` if there are updates
+- Click `Pull origin` if it's available (if not, you're up to date!)
+- Click `Push origin` to sync everything up

+## Pandas Practice

-First create a new directory within your class folder `working-with-data` called `pandas-1`.
-Launch Jupyter Labs and create a new Jupyter Notebook in that folder with the filename: `pandas-1.ipynb`.
+- Launch Jupyter Labs and navigate to this week's folder
+- Create a new Jupyter Notebook in this week's folder with the filename: `yourlastname-pandas-1.ipynb`.

-We're going to be working with census data collected about Colorado counties from 1900-1950.
-Download [this CSV file]({{site.baseurl}}/modules/co-census-skinny.csv) and make sure it is in your `pandas-1` folder.
+- We are going to be working with census data from the state of Colorado between 1900-1950.
+This is contained in the file: `co-census-skinny.csv`

-To replicate best coding practices, you're going to use alternating Markdown and Code cells in your Jupyter Notebook.
-Copy and paste each of the following steps into a new Markdown cell that documents in your own words what you're doing in the following code cell.
-Then insert a new code cell and write your Python code that completes the task for that step.
+- Complete the following steps:

 1. Import the pandas library (`import pandas as pd`)
 2. Read in the contents of the CSV of Colorado census data and assign it to a variable `co_df` (ie. Colorado dataframe)